clemdee/proposal-not-nullish-operator/README.md

 ### Why not using a postfix operator, like the [existential operator](https://coffeescript.org/#existential-operator) in Coffeescript?

 Most operators in Javascript are prefix, and having this operator being suffix would lead to awkward syntaxes.
-E.g. when checking if a variable is _not nullish_:
+E.g. when checking if a variable is _nullish_:

 ```js
 if (!variableA?) { /* ... */ }